High Protein Low-Calorie Crab Spinach and Artichoke Dip

 Why you’ll love this recipe

-• This dip is high-protein, low fat, and low-calorie.
+• High-protein, low fat, and low-calorie.

 • A lightened-up version of a classic indulgent crab dip.